JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 ## Process based modeling

-Here we combine it all in a simple function of *take!*-*delay!*-*put!* like in the activity based example, but running in the loop of a process.
+Here you combine it all in a simple function of *take!*-*delay!*-*put!* like in the activity based example, but running in the loop of a process.
 Processes can wait or delay and are suspended and reactivated by Julia's scheduler according to background events.
 There is no need to handle events explicitly and no need for a server data type since a process keeps its own data.
-Processes must look careful to their timing and therefore  must enclose the IO-operation in a [`now!`](@ref) call:
+Processes must look careful to their timing and therefore you must enclose the IO-operation in a [`now!`](@ref) call:

 ```julia
 function simple(input::Channel, output::Channel, name, id, op)